bortzmeyer/GoRTR/README.md

 This library is written in [Go](http://golang.org), so you need a Go compiler installed.

+You can install it simply with: go get github.com/bortzmeyer/GoRTR/rtr

+To read the documentation, go in the rtr/ directory, then:
-    go doc rtr/rtr.go
+    go doc

-to see the usage documentation.
-Or read the two samples clients, text-client.go (displays the prefixes received) or database-store-client.go (store the prefixes in a PostgreSQL database created with database-store-create.sql)
+Or read the two samples clients, text-client (displays the prefixes received) or database-store-client (store the prefixes in a PostgreSQL database created with database-store-create.sql)

 Reference site
 --------------